radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 To edit an existing report:

 1. From the Reports page, click the ![An image showing ](Media/yellow-icon.jpg) button.
 Step 1 of the Reports Wizard displays.
 2. Make changes to the report as needed.
-Because all required parameters are already configured, you can advance or backtrack to any step in the Report Wizard by clicking the “Step...” buttons.
+Because all required parameters are already configured, you can advance or backtrack to any step in the Report Wizard by clicking the "Step..." buttons.
 3. When you have finished configuring the report, click Finish.

 **Report Scheduling**